MicrosoftDocs/SupportArticles-docs/support/azure/devops/azure-rm-service-connection-not-listed-for-a-task.md

 ## Symptoms

-When you try to load the Azure Resource Manager (AzureRM) service connection in a pipeline task, such as Azure App service deploy or Azure App service manager, the service connection does not appear in the list, However, when you check the Service **Connection** tab under **Project Settings**, the service connection is available.
+When you try to load the Azure Resource Manager (AzureRM) service connection in a pipeline task, such as Azure App service deploy or Azure App service manager, the service connection doesn't appear in the list.
+However, when you check the Service **Connection** tab under **Project Settings**, the service connection is available.

 The **Settings / Service connections** screen shows that the Azure RM Service connection is listed.

 :::image type="content" source="media/azure-rm-service-connection-not-listed-for-a-task/service-connection-not-listed-list.png" alt-text="Screenshot that shows the Service connection is listed.":::

-However, when we try to use this Azure RM Service connection in the task, the Service connection is not listed.
 The **Azure PowerShell task** screen shows that the Azure RM Service connection is not listed.

 :::image type="content" source="media/azure-rm-service-connection-not-listed-for-a-task/service-connection-not-listed-list-powershell-script.png" alt-text="Screenshot that shows the service connection not listed.":::